Feeling lost in Big Law? Let this Sheppard guide you to a firm full of great development opportunities and a strong Cali culture.

 Callbacks

 At the callback stage, candidates meet with four to six attorneys – again, a mix of both partners and associates.
-Most offices conduct virtual callbacks but once a candidate receives an offer, we encourage them to tour the office, and meet more attorneys over coffee or lunch if desired.
+Offices conduct virtual callbacks but once a candidate receives an offer, we encourage them to tour the office, and meet more attorneys over coffee or lunch if desired.
 “We use behavioral interview questions during our callback process,” hiring sources at the firm tell us.
 “The questions are aimed at distilling the candidate’s skills, client service and value, self-awareness, communication and critical thinking skills, as well as their ability to work in a team and self-manage.”

 “Read up on different interviewing techniques and styles, attorney bios, practice areas, and firm clients in advance.” – hiring sources at the firm